magento/devdocs/guides/v2.0/cloud/basic-information/starter-architecture.md

 For Staging and Production, you will use Fastly for CDN and caching.
 We recommend installing Fastly module 1.2.27 or later.
 For details, see [Fastly in Cloud]({{page.baseurl}}cloud/basic-information/cloud-fastly.html).

 ### Backup and disaster recovery {#backup}
 We automatically back up your Production environment every six hours.
 This snapshot and backup includes your deployed code, installed software and services, and data.

-The coordinating agent that monitors your production system:

-* Detects failures at the service level (for example, MySQL)
-* Fully automaties and coordinates recovery where an automated recovery is possible
+You can also perform [snapshots]({{page.baseurl}}cloud/project/project-webint-snap.html) and database dumps with CLI commands.

 ## Prepare for development {#develop}
 To branch and develop your Magento store: